Our Elementary program is appropriate for children ages 6 – 12 years old.

 Jocelyn Clark, Maple Room Lead Guide | e-mail Jocelyn

 Jocelyn has a Bachelor of Liberal Arts with a concentration in Sociology from Kalamazoo College.
 She started at the Montessori School in 1991 in a childcare position as a way to earn money while working on a Master’s degree in Criminology at Western Michigan University.
 She loved her work here so much she changed directions educationally and earned a Michigan Teaching Certificate after re-entering Kalamazoo College.
-She attended the Washington Montessori Institute to earn her Montessori Certification and Loyola University in Baltimore for her Master’s in Education.
+She attended the Washington Montessori Institute to earn her AMI Montessori Certification and Loyola University in Baltimore for her Master’s in Education.